d78ui98/APKaleidoscope/readme.md

 This will reduce the scan time.
 Helping you to get the output results faster.
 ## Contributing

-We welcome contributions to the APKaleidoscope project!
-If you have a feature request, bug report, or proposal, please open a new issue on our GitHub page.
+We welcome contributions to the APKaleidoscope project.
+If you have a feature request, bug report, or proposal, please open a new issue [here](https://github.com/d78ui98/APKaleidoscope/issues).

-For those interested in contributing code, please follow the standard GitHub process: fork this repository, make your changes, and then submit a pull request.
-We'll review your contributions as quickly as possible.
+For those interested in contributing code, please follow the standard GitHub process.
+We'll review your contributions as quickly as possible :)